 Curriculum and Assessment

 ASE provides support and advice for science subject leaders, teachers and schools.
 Find out more about joining ASE.

 The UK nations are seeing continuous curriculum change currently.
 This following report gives details of the comparison of education policy in the UK nations.

 Changes to the national curriculum in the form of Programmes of Study, came into force in September 2014, with KS4 content continuing to be linked to provision of new GCSE specifications from September 2016.
-New AS and A levels will be taught from September 2015.
+New AS and A levels have been taught from September 2015.